Key-To-Korean/plugin-k2k/README.md

 If you have created your own language pack, or have an update of an existing one, you can send your [gettext .po or .mo file] to me so that I can bundle it in the plugin.

+### FAQs

+#### Tips

+As a general rule, it is always best to keep your WordPress installation and all Themes and Plugins fully updated in order to avoid problems with this or any other Themees or Plugins.
+I regularly update my site and test my Plugins and Themes with the latest version of WordPress.

+#### When I select something from the dropdown menus on the archive page, I get a 404 error.

+Please navigate to your WordPress Dashboard, go to `Settings -> Permalinks` and click the "Save" button.
+You just need to "flush" the permalink rewrite rules in this way.

+#### Can you ADD / REMOVE / CHANGE features of the plugin?

+Sure, I'm always open to suggestions.
+Let me know what you're looking for.
+Feel free to open a GitHub Issue on the [plugin repository](https://github.com/jekkilekki/plugin-jkl-grammar/issues) to let me know the specific features or problems you're having.

 ### Contact Me